BryJamin/WickedWizard/README.md

 ### Current Issues

+- Chage roomuilder to also calculate the width and height of an arena

 - Change OndeathSystem Loot System to take in a Loot Component which would better have information to distribute loot. e.g (rarity value) (Or pickup Drop chances versus only dropping gold)